top of page

 Police Station – Façade

-When passing the exterior of the local police station, we see a drama playing out in silhouette through the windows.
+When passing the exterior of the local police station, guests see a drama playing out in silhouette through the windows.
 Curly-haired Jeanie sits stiffly on a couch next to a casually slouched figure…every so often they lock in a passionate embrace.
 Occasionally, the siren flashes and wails on a parked police car outside.

 The Frye House – Façade